 • Holiday Inn Phoenix Airport North, 1515 N. 44th St., Phoenix

 Caliber has offered a minimum of five free rooms per property per night from April 1 through May 31 to front-line employees of local hospital networks and healthcare providers, including Banner Health, Mayo Clinic, Dignity Health, HonorHealth and Valleywise Health, among others.
 Caliber issued a booking code to the human resource departments at each company, which will be used by their respective front-line employees when placing a reservation for the complimentary stay.

-If the COVID-19 crisis continues, Caliber plans to re-evaluate Operation Sleep Safe and may continue the program beyond May, Caliber COO Jennifer Schrader says.
+If the COVID-19 crisis continues, Caliber plans to re-evaluate Operation Sleep Safe and may continue providing complimentary hotel stays beyond May, Caliber COO Jennifer Schrader says.

 “We’re pleased to be able to provide this gift of 1,500 room nights during the next two months to the medical teams working to treat patients and defeat COVID-19,” Schrader says.